-s.
-107 Part 9 - Rates and Charges

-(b) the non-use of the land;
+- (b) the non-use of the land;

-(c) the locality of the land;
+- (c) the locality of the land;

-(d) any planning zone;
+- (d) any planning zone;

-(e) any other prescribed factor.
+- (e) any other prescribed factor.

-(ne purposes of subsection (1)(a), use means or any of the following purposes:
+- (2) For the purposes of subsection (1)(a), use means use for any of the following purposes:

-(a) residential purposes;
+- (a) residential purposes;

-(ab) commercial purposes;
+- (ab) commercial purposes;

-(ac) industrial purposes;
+- (ac) industrial purposes;

-(b) public purposes;
+- (b) public purposes;

-(c) primary production;
+- (c) primary production;

-(d) sporting or recreation facilities;
+- (d) sporting or recreation facilities;

-(e) quarrying or mining.
+- (e) quarrying or mining.

-(2. accor gener minir If a general rate is varied under subsection (1) according to a factor, the council may, if the general rate does not include a fixed charge, set a minimum amount payable in respect of that rate as varied in accordance with that factor.
+- (2A) If a general rate is varied under subsection (1) according to a factor, the council may, if the general rate does not include a fixed charge, set a minimum amount payable in respect of that rate as varied in accordance with that factor.

-(2 minir rate A council may not set under subsection (2A) a minimum amount payable in respect of a general rate varied under subsection (1) in accordance with a factor if the minimum amount would -
+- (2B) A council may not set under subsection (2A) a minimum amount payable in respect of a general rate varied under subsection (1) in accordance with a factor if the minimum amount would

-(a) in respect of the 2012-2013 financial year apply to more than the relevant
+- (a) in respect of the 2012-2013 financial year, apply to more than the relevant percentage in respect of the council, as